 Because her hands have been so full growing her family and business, Rebecca’s home hadn’t quite caught up.
 The main living space in her Brooklyn apartment, which serves as a kitchen, living room, and dining room, had grown too comfortable—dare we say, too child-friendly.
 It didn’t reflect her killer style.
 Led by our makeover maestro Alex Reid, we swooped in to help Rebecca create a space that reflects her refreshingly modern taste, matches her easy-breezy entertaining style, and includes a new art-filled play space.
 Check out the transformation.

 Any makeover takes a leap of faith, a willingness to free up yourself—and your space—for new ideas.
-To open up the full potential of this apartment, Rebecca and Alex met in The Studio in our Tribeca offices.
+To open up the full potential of this apartment, Rebecca and Alex met in the One Kings Lane Interior Design studio in Manhattan.
 There, everything is right at one’s fingertips: a full Pantone board and all sorts of furnishings you can test-drive on the spot.
 As Rebecca says, “It can make such a difference to touch and feel something.”

 Building On Favorites

 Rebecca describes her fashion aesthetic as “sexy tomboy,” and her interior style has the same DNA.
 She doesn’t go overtly feminine or traditional (she had zero interest in chintz).
 Rebecca dreamed of achieving true comfort and a warm modernism for her family’s home, which meant the design bull’s-eye for this project was anything in the midcentury vein, anything made in radiant woods, anything that had striking, Pop-y contrasts or the ability to layer beautifully.